 The Leader of Cheshire West Council Councillor Louise Gittins is urging all residents to play their part to protect family and friends by downloading the new NHS COVID-19 app.

-The app launches nationwide on Thursday when it can be downloaded onto smartphones from the Apple App Store or Google Play.
+The app launched nationwide 24th September it could be downloaded onto smartphones from the Apple App Store or Google Play.

 It is designed to notify its users if they have been in contact with someone who has tested positive, complementing the Test and Trace Service and halting the spread of the virus.